Siege of Castelnuovo: Background

 Differences among the commanders of the fleet diminished its effectiveness against an experienced opponent like Barbarossa.
 This was seen in the Battle of Preveza, fought in the Gulf of Arta.
 But the Holy League fleet provided support to the land forces that landed on the Dalmatian coast and captured the town of Castelnuovo.
-This small town was a strategic fortress between the Venetian possessions of Cattaro and Ragusa in the area known as Venetian Albania.
+This small town was a strategic fortress near the Venetian possessions of Cattaro in the area known as Venetian Albania.
 Venice therefore claimed ownership of the city, but Charles V refused to cede it.
 This was the beginning of the end of the Holy League.

 The town of Castelnuovo was garrisoned with approximately 4,000 men.
-The main force was a tercio of Spanish veteran soldiers numbering about 3,500 men under the experienced Maestro de Campo Francisco Sarmiento de Mendoza y Manuel.
+The main force was a tercio of Spanish veteran soldiers numbering about 3,500 men under the experienced maestre de campo Francisco Sarmiento de Mendoza y Manuel.
 This tercio, named Tercio of Castelnuovo, was formed by 15 flags (companies) belonging to other tercios, among them the Old Tercio of Lombardy, dissolved the year before after a mutiny for lack of pay.
 The garrison also included 150 light cavalry soldiers, a small contingent of Greek soldiers and knights under Ándres Escrápula, and some artillery pieces managed by 15 gunners under captain Juan de Urrés.
 The chaplain of Andrea Doria, named Jeremías, also remained in Castelnuovo along with 40 clerics and traders and was appointed bishop of the town.

 The reason for the garrison's large size was that Castelnuovo was projected to be the beachhead for a great offensive against the heart of the Ottoman Empire.
 However, the fate of the troops who were in the fortress depended entirely on the support of the fleet, and this had been defeated by Barbarossa at Preveza before the capture of Castelnuovo.
 Moreover, in a short time Venice withdrew from the Holy League after accepting a disadvantageous agreement with the Ottomans.
 Without Venetian ships, the Allied fleet had no chance to defeat the Ottoman fleet commanded by Barbarossa, who was by this time supported by another experienced officer, Turgut Reis.